 Publications

-Jump to a project, or view my CV for a full list of publications and full bibliographic entries:
+View my CV for a full list of publications and full bibliographic entries.

 Much of my research deals with the interface between syntax and phonology.
 In particular, I am interested in how syntactic constituents and prosodic constituents correspond and whether there is a universal mapping algorithm between syntax and phonology.